mevalerio/academic-cv/content/authors/valerio-ficcadenti/_index.md

 I teach research methods mostly, working with around 500 students each year as they approach the end of their academic journey, writing their theses.
 Together, we explore socio-economic phenomena through cool datasets, fostering curiosity in business and management science.

-My journey spans academia, industry, and even local level policy making, where I have learned that even small decisions can make a big difference.
+My journey spans academia, industry, and local level policy making, where I have learned that even small data-driven decisions can make a big difference.

 I am especially proud to have studied Informatics at [Technical Industrial Institute "G. and M. Montani"](https://www.istitutomontani.edu.it/web/storia/), a place that shaped me and introduced me to lifelong friends.